 In addition, you will want t make sure your drivers can quickly learn the ropes, so they’ll remain on the road and in compliance at all times.

-You’ll need to purchase a product that complies will all current industry standards and regulations.
+You’ll need to purchase an e log that complies will all current industry standards and regulations for owner operators.

 This is vary important since many legacy products (such as onboard devices) will not fulfil current mandates.